TylerSnow/PrincipalRoomScheduler/ReadMe.txt

 			Press Add Booking to add the booking to the list of 5 The Add Booking button is now replaced by Submit.
 Press Submit to enter request (with 5 bookings) into system

+Persistence:
+	In order to have the school's pending requests be persistent, the objects/requests folder must be on the local machine, in the same hierarchy as in this repository.

 Point Distribution:
 	John Healey - 10 points
 	Josh Clarke - 10 points